stsquad/retry/README.md

 retry.py
 ========

-A simple wrapper script to keep retrying until success.
+A simple wrapper script to keep retrying until a success/fail condition.

 I originally wrote this as a simple wrapper script that monitored the return code from rsync and retried the sync if it was non-zero (i.e. failed to complete).